The media controller is a function block that allows you to use your app as a universal remote!

 STEP 2: CONFIGURE THE MODE

-Click on the […] icon to open another editor.
-Here you will see the system outputs (i.e. the outputs from your devices), the block outputs (AQ1 to AQ26) which you can use to trigger other outputs in your configuration (bring blinds down for example), and finally you will see the other functions such as delays.
+Click on the blank cell to the right of the icon to open the command editor.
+In the command editor popup you will see the system outputs (i.e. the outputs from your devices, you can see the IR Control Air here), the block outputs (AQ1 to AQ26) which you can use to trigger other outputs in your configuration (bring blinds down for example), and finally, you will see the other functions such as delays.

-ATTENTION: Here only lists devices that are located in the selected area!
+ATTENTION: Here only lists devices that are located in the selected room above this panel.

 STEP 3: ADD COMMANDS TO BUTTONS